drwhut/tabletop-club/docs/general/download/compiling_from_source.rst

 You can export the game with the editor to make it so you don't need to run the game through the editor to play it.
 Here's how you can export the project:

-1. Click on "Project > Export..."
+1. Click on :guilabel:`Project` > :guilabel:`Export...`
-2. In the pop-up, click "Add...", and select your platform.
+2. In the pop-up, click :guilabel:`Add...`, and select your platform.
 3. In the menu on the right, set the debug template to point to the editor executable, and if you made a release template, set that as well.
-4. Click "Export project", choose where you want to export the project and whether you want to export a debug or a release binary, then click "Save".
+4. Click :guilabel:`Export project`, choose where you want to export the project and whether you want to export a debug or a release binary, then click :guilabel:`Save`.
 5. Copy the ``open-tabletop/assets/`` folder next to the exported binary, so the game has assets to import.